 Rick Davis, PresidentDistrict 6

 Mr. Richard “Rick” D. Davis, Jr. grew up in Harlingen, Texas and graduated from Harlingen High School in 1978.
 He received a B.B.A. from The University of Texas at Austin in 1982, and a J.D. from Texas Tech University’s School of Law in 1985.
 After serving a one-year clerkship with The Supreme Court of Texas, Rick joined the Cotton Bledsoe Tighe & Dawson, P.C. law firm, in Midland, where he worked full-time until 2011, when he became vice president of Midland Energy, Inc. and Petroplex Energy, Inc., two oil and gas exploration and production companies.
+In 2018, he became general counsel for BTA Oil Producers, LLC.
 He and his wife, Karen, have a son, Jordan, a daughter-in-law, Sara, and two daughters, Taylor and Mills, all of whom graduated from Midland High School.

-Rick helped found the Pro Bono Legal Clinic at Casa de Amigos, and is a four-time West Texas Legal Services Pro Bono Attorney Award winner.
-He is a current board member and vice president of the Midland County Library Foundation, board member of Midland Chamber’s Midland First Community Advisory Board, and board member of the Midland Reporter-Telegram’s Community Editorial Board.
-He is a current elder and trustee, and former deacon of First Presbyterian Church of Midland.
-He is a Midland Leadership graduate, and a board member and past president of West Texas' Make-A-Wish Foundation.
-He is a former board member of the City of Midland’s Football and Baseball Complex Development Corporation.
-He previously served as president of Big Brothers Big Sisters.
+Rick helped found the Pro Bono Legal Clinic at Casa de Amigos and is a four-time West Texas Legal Services Pro Bono Attorney Award winner.
+He is a current and founding board member of the Midland County Library Foundation.
+He is a former trustee, an elder, and deacon at First Presbyterian Church of Midland, a Midland Leadership graduate, a former board member and past president of West Texas' Make-A-Wish Foundation and Big Brothers Big Sisters of Midland, and a former board member of the City of Midland’s Football and Baseball Complex Development Corporation.
+Rick and his wife, Karen, were the recipients of the Centers for Chilren and Families' Harriet Herd Founders Award for Community Service in 2018.

-As a member of the MISD Board of Trustees since 2008, Rick said, “I want to help ensure that MISD meets all of our children’s educational needs by working with the administration and fellow board members to set priorities, and develop policies that result in the best education our students can receive.
+As a member of the Midland ISD Board of Trustees since 2008, Rick said, “I want to help ensure that Midland ISD meets all of our children’s educational needs by setting priorities and developing policies that result in the best education our students can receive.
 I want to seek community support of that objective.”

 Tommy Bishop, Vice President